Tunneling has emerged as the least disruptive and most efficient methodology for rail and vehicle...

 In many coal ash applications, SAPs pass within 15–30 minutes of mixing.

-Q3: Are SAPs safe for workers and the environment?
+Q3: Are Zappa-Stewart SAPs safe for workers and the environment?

 Q4: Can SAPs be used on saturated CCR?

-Q5: Is SAP more expensive than traditional materials
+Q5: Are SAPs more expensive than traditional materials?